Names and Attributes

 might have a hard time getting out, as gang members might threaten them or someone they care about.

-gang or cartel, the United States has small to larger tyrants running around, some the local bully, others
+or cartel, the United States has small to larger tyrants running around, some the local bully, others like

-systemic, networked and organized.
-Gangs as smaller or more distinct entities might interconnect with
+networked and organized.
+Gangs as smaller or more distinct entities might interconnect with large

 It is likely what some refer to as gangs are in fact organized crime structures, and thus could also be called

-criminal tendencies, while others might expand into mafia-like antics.
-No two detectives or state police
+tendencies, while others might expand into mafia-like antics.
+No two detectives or state police departments

 National Institute of Justice